slavrd/terraform-aws-client-vpn/README.md

 ## Known issues and limitation

-* Since terraform AWS provider currently lacks resourced for EC2 client vpn authorization and route these are created using `local-exec` provisioner and AWS CLI.
+* Since terraform AWS provider currently lacks resources for EC2 client vpn authorization and route these are created using `local-exec` provisioner and AWS CLI.
 Because of this the AWS CLI needs to be installed on the machine running terraform.
 * Connection log option cannot be set to `true` as passing logging configuration is not implemented.
 * Cannot use the active directory authentication option.